National Women's Political Caucus

-The National Women's Political Caucus (NWPC) is an organization which was founded in 1971 by leaders of the women's liberation movement to promote women's participation in government.
-The group describes itself as a multi-partisan grassroots organization in the United States dedicated to recruiting, training, and supporting women who seek elected and appointed offices at all levels of government.
-The NWPC endorses female candidates at the state and national level who adhere to the organization's core set of values.
+The National Women's Political Caucus (NWPC) founded in 1971, is a multi-partisan grassroots organization in the United States.
+The organization was founded by leaders of the women's liberation movement to promote women's participation in government.
+The NWPC is dedicated to recruiting, training, and endorsing female candidates at the state and national levels who adhere to the organization's core values.